seme4/ssi-consultancy/DeployerDeveloperReview.md

 ## Provide a deployment checklist

 Provide a checklist of what a deployer should look for in the user interface to validate that sameAs Lite has been deployed correctly and a data store is ready for use.

 ---

+## Crowd source known deployment configurations

+Due to the myriad flavours of Linux and versions of Apache, SQLite, MySQL, and PHP and the different ways in which these can be configured, it can be impractical to write complete instructions for every combination.
+Such information can be crowd-sourced from existing, and future, deployers, by encouraging them to contribute any deviations from the deployers guide they needed to adopt when deploying sameAs Lite upon their own server.
+These can be published on a web site or other project resource.

+---